 Here is a bit of history on the context and performance of gold ETFs.

-The launch of SPDR Gold in 2004 occurred at a particularly miserable time in gold’s history.
+The first gold ETF was launched in March 2003 in Australia by ETF Securities.
+But it wasn’t until the launch of SPDR Gold in 2004 that gold ETFs took off.
+SPDR Gold began trading at a particularly miserable time in gold’s history.
 Gold markets were drying up as government central banks sold their holdings and withdrew from the market.

-When it was launched, SPDR began trading at $44.
+SPDR began trading at a price of $44.
 According to reports, buyers thronged to the ETF and bought $1 billion worth of shares within the first three days of trading.
 The launch of exchange-traded funds for gold increased its prices during the initial years and provided it with the necessary fuel, when it skyrocketed during the financial crisis of 2008.

 Will There Be Problems For Bitcoin ETFs?